jhpark930227/ChemfixerPlus/README.md

   --output checkpoints/chemfixerplus_last.pt
 ```

-With the paper configuration, validation is evaluated every 1,000 optimizer updates.
+With the paper configuration, the validation objective is evaluated every 1,000 optimizer updates.
 The checkpoint with the lowest validation joint loss is written to `--best-output`, while `--output` preserves the final-update checkpoint.
 Held-out test benchmarks are not used for checkpoint selection.

 The paper configuration uses: